yangwao/subwork/README.md

 # subhouse
-Nurturing Substrate influential founders at one place funded from Polkadot/Kusama Treasury
+Nurturing [Substrate](https://substrate.io/) influential founders at one place funded from [Polkadot](https://polkadot.network/)/[Kusama](https://kusama.network/) Treasury

 ### Inspiration
 Inspired by [HackBase coming from CCC / Hackerspaces movement](https://wiki.hackerspaces.org/Hackbase) & [CreatorCabins](https://twitter.com/creatorcabins)

-We would like to set affordable living & cover food costs for those who are super willing contribute to Polkadot/Kusama/Substrate ecosystem and to take charge relocate to subHouse and be co-located at strong hive of substrate wisdom and hard working peers
+We would like to set affordable living & cover food costs for those who are super willing contribute to Polkadot/Kusama/Substrate ecosystem and to take charge relocate to subHouse and be co-located at strong hive of substrate wisdom and hard working peers.

 ### Running Costs